ChurchCRM/CRM/docs/user-guide/Events.md

 #Events

-The ChurchInfo events module allows you to create events and track attendance, visitor numbers, and who needs to be followed up.
+The ChurchCRM events module allows you to create events and track attendance, visitor numbers, and who needs to be followed up.

 ##What is an Event?